mrholiday/SPRITE/README.md

 These datasets contain three features per tweet: a hashtag feature not used in the paper (whether the tweet contains a pro/anti hashtag with respect to the topic), the state-level survey feature, and a county-level census feature.
 Refer to paper for details.
 Document ID corresponds to Twitter status ID.
+You can also find the tweets with the preprocessed text at
+<http://cs.jhu.edu/~abenton2/collsuptm/>.
+Under the Twitter terms of service,
+only one of these 50K tweet datasets should be downloaded per day.

 ## Modeling ##